vexx32/PSKoans/README.md

  [Total]: [―――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――――] 1/279

-Type 'Measure-Karma -Meditate' when you are ready to begin your meditations.
+Type 'Show-Karma -Meditate' when you are ready to begin your meditations.
 ```

  You are on your own from here, but the progression should be fairly smooth.